Malcolm Esajas

-Malcolm Esajas (born 13 July 1986) is a Dutch footballer who plays for JOS Watergraafsmeer in the Derde Divisie.
+Malcolm Esajas (born 13 July 1986) is a Dutch former professional footballer who plays as a winger.

 Club career

 Esajas formerly played for MVV Maastricht and ADO Den Haag, who loaned him to RKC Waalwijk in the 2014-15 season.
 He joined FC Den Bosch in summer 2015, only to be deemed surplus to requirements a year later.

 In summer 2017 Esajas returned to former club AFC after spending a year without a club.